 REST is an architectural style for building APIs that has been widely adopted since its introduction in the early 2000s.
 RESTful APIs rely on standard HTTP methods (GET, POST, PUT, DELETE) to perform CRUD (Create, Read, Update, Delete) operations on resources.
 Each resource is typically represented by a unique URL, and data is exchanged in formats like JSON or XML.

-| Feature | REST | GraphQL | |---------------------------|-------------------------------------------------------------------------|-------------------------------------------------------------------------| | Endpoint Structure | Multiple endpoints for different resources | Single endpoint for all queries and mutations | | Data Fetching | May result in over-fetching or under-fetching | Clients request only the data they need | | Learning Curve | Easier to learn and implement | Steeper learning curve due to schema design and query language | | Caching | Built-in HTTP caching support | Requires custom caching strategies | | Real-Time Support | Limited (requires additional tools like WebSockets) | Built-in support for real-time updates via subscriptions | | Tooling and Ecosystem | Mature ecosystem with extensive tools and libraries | Growing ecosystem with modern tools but less mature than REST | | Performance | Can be slower due to multiple round trips for related data | More efficient for complex queries, but may require optimization |
+| Feature | REST | GraphQL | |---------------------------|-------------------------------------------------------------------------|-------------------------------------------------------------------------| | Endpoint Structure | Multiple endpoints for different resources | Single endpoint for all queries and mutations | | Data Fetching | Fixed data structure, may result in over-fetching or under-fetching | Flexible queries, clients request only the data they need | | Learning Curve | Easier to learn, especially for beginners | Steeper learning curve due to schema design and query language | | Caching | Built-in HTTP caching support | Requires custom caching strategies | | Real-Time Support | Limited, requires additional tools like WebSockets | Built-in support for real-time updates via subscriptions | | Tooling and Ecosystem | Mature ecosystem with extensive tools and libraries | Growing ecosystem, but not as extensive as REST | | Performance | Can be slower due to over-fetching or multiple round trips | More efficient, but can be complex to optimize for large-scale systems |

 REST is a great choice if: